 When faced with the prospect of selecting a channel drain for your swimming pool deck, your task can seem overwhelming.
-Your contractor may only have a handful of the drain products available in his regional marketplace.
-Additionally, if you are looking for custom or design-specific grating options, you may have to spend many nights researching on your own for a product that is just right.
-A deck drain consultant can be a big time saver.
-Pool deck drain selection is a balancing act between deck design, functionality, aesthetics, safety and cost.
+The selection process is a balancing act between deck design, functionality, aesthetics, safety and cost.
 It is important that the pool owner weigh the relative value that each of these features have to his project prior to designing the pool drain.

 Is cost the overall driving factor for your pool drain selection?